-Robert E. Schermer, Jr. and Gary A. Rose are 39.52% and 39.55% owners, respectively, in the Company's variable interest entity, Restaurant Holdings, for which the Company is a primary beneficiary.
+Robert E. Schermer, Jr. and Gary A. Rose are 39.52% and 39.55% owners, respectively, in the Company's variable interest entity, Restaurant Holdings, of which the Company is a primary beneficiary.

-During the prior year, the Company repurchased 159,523 shares of Company common stock from certain Board members at market price.
+During the prior year, the Company repurchased 9,110 shares of Company common stock from certain Board members at market price.